-Two monoclonal antibody medications have received emergency use authorization from the FDA.
-Monoclonal antibodies are proteins created in a lab that can help the immune system fight off viruses.
-One medication is called bamlanivimab, and the second medication is a combination of two antibodies called casirivimab and imdevimab.
-Both drugs are used to treat mild to moderate COVID-19 in people who have a higher risk of developing serious illness due to COVID-19.
-Treatment consists of a single intravenous infusion given in an outpatient setting.
+Several monoclonal antibody medications are available.
+These include sotrovimab and a combination of two antibodies called casirivimab and imdevimab.
+These drugs are used to treat mild to moderate COVID-19 in people who have a higher risk of developing serious illness due to COVID-19.
+Treatment involves a single intravenous infusion given in an outpatient setting.
 To be most effective, these medications need to be given soon after COVID-19 symptoms start and prior to hospitalization.

 There is no evidence that ibuprofen or other nonsteroidal anti-inflammatory drugs (NSAIDs) need to be avoided.

 If you have mild symptoms, your health care provider will likely recommend that you recover at home.
 You may be given special instructions to monitor your symptoms and to avoid spreading the illness to others.
 You'll likely be asked to isolate yourself as much as possible from family and pets while you're sick, wear a mask when you're around people and pets, and use a separate bedroom and bathroom.

 Your health care provider will likely recommend that you stay in home isolation for a period of time except to get medical care.
 Your health care provider will likely follow up with you regularly.
 Follow guidelines from your health care provider and local health department about when you can end home isolation.